NonlinearOscillations/HarmonicBalance.jl/docs/src/tutorials/classification.md

 ```@example classification
 get_single_solution(result_2D; branch=1, index=(1, 1))
 ```
 This solution becomes stable again outside the green lobe.
 Also called Mathieu lobe.
-Indeed, we can classify the zero amplitude solution by adding an extra catagory as a class:
+Indeed, we can classify the zero amplitude solution by adding an extra category as a class:
 ```@example classification
 classify_solutions!(result_2D, "sqrt(u1^2 + v1^2) < 0.001", "zero")
 result_2D